CodinGame/advanced-python-features-playground/markdowns/article.md

 - Decorators
 - Context Managers

-The source code is on [GitHub](https://github.com/CodinGame/python-template), please feel free to come up with proposals to improve it.
+The source code is on [GitHub](https://github.com/CodinGame/advanced-python-features-playground), please feel free to come up with ideas to improve it.

 # Generators